-Full-Term 12-14 week course Drop prior to the start of the term 100% refund Drop during the first week of the term 70% refund Drop during the second week of the term 30% refund Drop after the third week of the term 0% refund Part of Term 10-11 week course Drop prior to the start of the first class meeting 100% refund Drop after the first class meeting 70% refund Drop after the second class meeting 30% refund Drop after the third class meeting 0% refund Part of Term 5-9 week course Drop prior to the start of the first class meeting 100% refund Drop after the first class meeting 70% refund Drop after the second class meeting or later 0% refund Part of Term 2-4 week course Drop prior to the start of the first class meeting 100% refund Drop after the first class meeting 70% refund Drop after the second class meeting or later 0% refund Part of Term 1 week course Drop prior to the start of the first class meeting 100% refund Drop on/by the first class meeting 70% refund Drop on/by the second class meeting 0% refund
+Full-Term 15-20 week course Drop prior to the start of the term 100% refund Drop during the first week & second week of the term 70% refund Drop during the third & fourth week of the term 30% refund Drop after the fifth week of the term 0% refund Part of Term 12-14 week course Drop prior to the start of the term 100% refund Drop during the first week of the term 70% refund Drop during the second week of the term 30% refund Drop after the third week of the term 0% refund Part of Term 10-11 week course Drop prior to the start of the first class meeting 100% refund Drop after the first class meeting 70% refund Drop after the second class meeting 30% refund Drop after the third class meeting 0% refund Part of Term 5-9 week course Drop prior to the start of the first class meeting 100% refund Drop after the first class meeting 70% refund Drop after the second class meeting or later 0% refund Part of Term 2-4 week course Drop prior to the start of the first class meeting 100% refund Drop after the first class meeting 70% refund Drop after the second class meeting or later 0% refund Part of Term 1 week course Drop prior to the start of the first class meeting 100% refund Drop on/by the first class meeting 70% refund Drop on/by the second class meeting 0% refund

-^{}For online classes a class meeting refers to the Monday of each week of the class.
-Hence the first class meeting would be the first Monday when the class is scheduled, the second Monday the second class meeting, etc.
+\For online classes a class meeting refers to the Monday of each week of the class.
+Hence the first class meeting would be the first

+Monday when the class is scheduled, the second Monday the second class meeting, etc.